pond/dnd/party_oswen/campaign_9/journals/part_15.md

 The river people insist we stay for dinner.
 Will we stay here or at the city tonight?
 Well, we figure here - they've no riverine to look after them, after all!
 It ends up being a big community event.
 Lots of questions.
 We answer honestly, but remind them that this is sort of in confidence as the city folk may well react very badly to some of it until Nisha has had a chance to figure out how to break the news.

 We find ourselves relaxing for the first time in a few days.
 We head back to the same reed bed as before and set up a camp; have some food; Oswen switches her attunement back to the amulet from the helm...
+And we sleep.

-### 20400 XP => LEVEL 11 (16450 XP each bumped by DM to 20400 to effect a level bump once we leave)
+## Campaign Day 38 - 20400 XP => LEVEL 11 (16450 XP each bumped by DM to 20400 to effect a level bump once we leave)

-...and we sleep.

-## Campaign Day 38
 ### At the displaced river folk encampment, plane of Shankarbhumi

 Oswen awakes, shaken by a realisation that she knows how to cast the same disintegration spell she saw in the Eye.
 She's also had dreams of gnomish invention, and that inspired use of materials and magic lent her towards some out-of-box thinking about teleportation magic, at which she thinks she finally understands things she once read about a spell which opens a portal between two significant distances through which any number of creatures might walk.